Skip to main content

 • protect the deposit again with the details of the new tenancy

-Individual agreements are easier when a tenant leaves and you need to find a new tenant.
-You must explain in the tenancy agreement that if one of the group leaves, you have the right to add a new person to the tenancy.
+Individual agreements make it easier when a tenant leaves and you need to find a new tenant.
+The tenancy agreement must be clear that if one of the group leaves, you have the right to add a new person to the tenancy.

-If you add a new person to the tenancy, you must make sure the property doesn't become an unlicensed house in multiple occupation (HMO)
+If you add an extra person to the tenancy, you must make sure the property doesn't become an unlicensed house in multiple occupation (HMO)

 Was this page helpful?